Voodoo (D'Angelo album): Sales

-In its first week, Voodoo debuted at number one on the US Billboard 200, selling 320,000 copies.
-It entered the Billboard 200 on February 12, 2000, and remained on the chart for 33 consecutive weeks.
-Its debut replaced Carlos Santana's Supernatural (1999) at the number-one spot on the chart.
+In its first week, Voodoo debuted at number 1 on the US Billboard 200, selling 320,000 copies.
+It entered the Billboard 200 on February 12, 2000, and remained on the chart for thirty-three consecutive weeks.
+Its debut replaced Carlos Santana's Supernatural (1999) at the top of the chart.
 It had sold over 500,000 copies within its first two months of release.
-The album charted for 33 weeks on the Billboard 200.
+The album charted for thirty-three weeks on the Billboard 200.

 Voodoo charted on several international album charts, including the United Kingdom, Switzerland, France, the Netherlands, Sweden, Norway, and New Zealand.
 On February 24, 2000, it was certified gold in sales by the Canadian Recording Industry Association, following sales in excess of 50,000 copies in Canada.
 Two months after its US release, Voodoo was certified platinum on March 1, 2000, by the Recording Industry Association of America.
 The album's platinum certification had coincided with the commencement of Voodoo's supporting tour.
 By mid-2000, the album had reached sales of 1.3 million copies in the United States.
 By 2005, the album had sold over 1.7 million copies in the US, according to Nielsen SoundScan.
 Despite its success, Voodoo did not achieve his debut album's sales performance nor generate the single-oriented success D'Angelo's label had envisioned.

 Critical reception

-Voodoo was met with rave reviews from critics, many of whom hailed it as a "masterpiece" and D'Angelo's greatest work.
+Voodoo was met with rave reviews and hailed by critics as a masterpiece.
 In The Village Voice, Robert Christgau called it a "deeply brave and pretentious record ... signifies like a cross between lesser Tricky and Sly's Riot Goin' On", and wrote of D'Angelo, "he leads from strength" rather than "tune-and-hook", "a feel for bass more disquieting than bootalicious."
 NME praised its diverse sound and commented that the album "represents nothing less than African American music at a crossroads ...
 To simply call D'Angelo's work neo-classic soul, as per corporate diktat, would be reductive, for that would be to ignore the elements of vaudeville jazz, Memphis horns, ragtime blues, funk and bass grooves, not to mention hip-hop, that slip out of every pore of these 13 haunted songs."
 Christopher John Farley of Time called it a "richly imagined CD".
 Mark Anthony Neal of PopMatters called it "the working blueprint for 'post-Soul' black pop".
 Joshua Klein of The A.V.
 Club commented that the album "often recalls the muddier bits of Sly Stone's later works [...] and the much-missed balladry of prime Prince" and stated, "D'Angelo's mellow strategy frequently pays off [...] a brave antidote to current pop and hip-hop trends."